A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 8. Leave the taps fully open over winter just in case any water is trapped in the tap body.
 This will provide room for expansion if residual water freezes.
 But ensure power to the pump is switched off

-9. Even if small pockets of water remaining in the system do not cause damage, such stagnant water does not bode well for the safety or taste of water next season
+9. Even if small pockets of water remain in the system do not cause damage, this stagnant water does not bode well for the safety or taste of water next season

 11. It is good to vent your waste and freshwater tanks by leaving the drain valves open, but cover the outlets with mesh to stop insects and other creatures setting up home in your tanks.